Protein: Biosynthesis

 Proteins are assembled from amino acids using information encoded in genes.
 Each protein has its own unique amino acid sequence that is specified by the nucleotide sequence of the gene encoding this protein.
 The genetic code is a set of three-nucleotide sets called codons and each three-nucleotide combination designates an amino acid, for example AUG (adenine–uracil–guanine) is the code for methionine.
 Because DNA contains four nucleotides, the total number of possible codons is 64; hence, there is some redundancy in the genetic code, with some amino acids specified by more than one codon.
 Genes encoded in DNA are first transcribed into pre-messenger RNA (mRNA) by proteins such as RNA polymerase.
-Most organisms then process the pre-mRNA (also known as a primary transcript) using various forms of Post-transcriptional modification to form the mature mRNA, which is then used as a template for protein synthesis by the ribosome.
+Most organisms then process the pre-mRNA (a primary transcript) using various forms of post-transcriptional modification to form the mature mRNA, which is then used as a template for protein synthesis by the ribosome.
 In prokaryotes the mRNA may either be used as soon as it is produced, or be bound by a ribosome after having moved away from the nucleoid.
 In contrast, eukaryotes make mRNA in the cell nucleus and then translocate it across the nuclear membrane into the cytoplasm, where protein synthesis then takes place.
 The rate of protein synthesis is higher in prokaryotes than eukaryotes and can reach up to 20 amino acids per second.

 The process of synthesizing a protein from an mRNA template is known as translation.
 The mRNA is loaded onto the ribosome and is read three nucleotides at a time by matching each codon to its base pairing anticodon located on a transfer RNA molecule, which carries the amino acid corresponding to the codon it recognizes.
 The enzyme aminoacyl tRNA synthetase "charges" the tRNA molecules with the correct amino acids.
 The growing polypeptide is often termed the nascent chain.
 Proteins are always biosynthesized from N-terminus to C-terminus.